 Examples of behaviours that could be sexual harassment:

 It is best to develop written policy on discrimination and sexual harassment.
-Member Protection Information Officers (MPIO) at State Sporting Associations can provide guidance to clubs.
+Member protection information officers (MPIO) at State Sporting Associations (SSA) can provide guidance to clubs.

 The club should establish a small working party that consults with the SSA through the MPIO and utilises the Play by the Rules website when working through their responsibilities.